lollykrown/mern-projects/README.md

 Authentication was done with <a href="http://www.passportjs.org/">passport.js</a> which automatically makes it easy to add authentication with google or any other auth options

-The backend repo is at [backend](https://github.com/lollykrown/mern-projects/tree/instagram-clone/backend)

-It is hosted at <a href="https://mern-backend.herokuapp.com">Nothing to see here</a>

-The frontend repo is at [click here](https://github.com/lollykrown/mern-projects/tree/instagram-clone/frontend)
+The backend repo is at [backend](https://github.com/lollykrown/mern-projects/tree/instagram-clone/backend) The frontend repo is at [click here](https://github.com/lollykrown/mern-projects/tree/instagram-clone/frontend)

-And the frontend is hosted at <a href="https://kay-insta.netlify.app">https://kay-insta.netlify.app</a>
+The app is hosted at <a href="https://mern-backend.herokuapp.com">https://mern-backend.herokuapp.com</a>

 ## UI